brorarangers/brorarangers.github.io/_posts/2015-12-22-fraserburgh-home-report.md

 subsection:
 layout: post
 title: Brindle Unplayable in Stellar Performance
-description: The most difficult post match decision to be made after this titanic  Cattachs performance would be choosing a Man of the Match.
+description: Brora Rangers picked up against Fraserburgh where they left off against Cove Rangers the previous week, and took their game to a new level for the season.
 match-date: 19th December 2015
 match-score: Brora Rangers 6-0 Fraserburgh
 image: true #images match file name.